FlipsideCrypto/sui-models/models/descriptions/columns.md

 {% docs id %}
 Unique identifier for the token metadata record, linking metadata to on-chain token types.
 Used for metadata management, registry operations, and analytics joins.
 Example: 'tokenmeta_123'.
 {% enddocs %}

+{% docs token_is_verified %}
+Boolean flag indicating whether the token or price record is verified by Flipside's crosschain curation process.
+Verified tokens are prioritized for analytics and are considered reliable for most use cases.
+Unverified tokens may be incomplete, deprecated, or experimental.
+{% enddocs %}